-- (1) A public service officer appointed to an office (whether under this part or under the Legal Profession Act 2004, chapter 6, part 1) is entitled or continues to be entitled to retain all existing and accruing rights as if service in that office were a continuation of service as a public service officer. - (2) If the person stops holding that office for a reason other than misconduct, the person- - (a) is entitled to be employed as a public service officer; and - (b) is to be employed on the classification level and remuneration that the chief executive of the Public Service Commission or another entity prescribed under a regulation considers the person would have attained in the ordinary course of progression if the person had continued in employment as a public service officer.
+- (1) A public service officer appointed to an office (whether under this part or under the Legal Profession Act 2004, chapter 6, part 1) is entitled or continues to be entitled to retain all existing and accruing rights as if service in that office were a continuation of service as a public service officer. - (2) If the person stops holding that office for a reason other than misconduct, the person- - (a) is entitled to be employed as a public service officer; and - (b) is to be employed on the classification level and remuneration that the Public Sector Commissioner under the Public Sector Act 2022 or another entity prescribed under a regulation considers the person would have attained in the ordinary course of progression if the person had continued in employment as a public service officer.